Employment

 - Perform other duties as necessary to better the program as assigned by the Director of Athletics.

-- Ability to understand developmental levels of students and apply to practice
+- Ability to understand developmental levels of students and apply to practice.

-- Ability to competently use technology
+- Ability to competently use technology.

-- Experience working with diverse population and clientele with high expectations
+- Experience working with diverse population and clientele with high expectations.

-- Effective communication skills
+- Effective communication skills.

-- Strong interpersonal skills; capable of using tact and diplomacy in dealing with others
+- Strong interpersonal skills; capable of using tact and diplomacy in dealing with others.

-- Ability to work effectively both independently and collaboratively as part of a team
+- Ability to work effectively both independently and collaboratively as part of a team.

-- Ability to work over weekends and holidays as dictated by seasonal schedule
+- Ability to work over weekends and holidays as dictated by seasonal schedule.

 Education and Experience:

-- Bachelor’s Degree in related field
+- Bachelor's degree in related field.

-- 2-4 years of coaching experience
+- 2-4 years of coaching experience or other experience working with school age children.

 Apply Today!
-Middle School Girls' Lacrosse Coach
+JV Boys' Lacrosse Assistant Coach

 Essential Duties and Responsibilities:

-- Be familiar with and be willing to promote the school’s mission, philosophy and objectives.
+- Be familiar with and be willing to promote the school's mission, philosophy, and objectives.

-- Be a team player in a positive, student-centered athletic office by contributing ideas, service and time to improve the overall program.
+- Be a team player in a positive, student-centered athletic office by contributing ideas, service, and time to improve the overall program.

 - Know and understand the rules and regulations of chosen sport as well as USM's general policies.

 - Be a positive role model for student athletes and represent the values and reputation of USM in a very public role.
-Actively promote student safety, dignity and respect.
+Actively promote student safety, dignity, and respect.

 - Be readily responsive to communication from the athletics office.

-- Supervise student-athletes in an appropriate and positive manner.
+- Supervise student athletes in an appropriate and positive manner.

 - Keep current on coaching trends in field and utilize professional development opportunities whenever appropriate.